-Oodges Ferry Recreation Reserve

-- Implement a campaign to increase community engagement in citizen science for Sorell which can improve inventory for biodiversity. - Establish strong partnerships with research institutes to increase the understanding of climate change impacts on native flora and fauna species and on communities. - Improve our understanding of best practice mitigation strategies for key species and communities. - Continue work with Landcare Tasmania, Tassie Cat, Ten Lives Cat Centre and Birchgrove Feline Assistance to manage the impact of feral/stray cats. - Establish a campaign in partnership with conservation group(s) and Landcare to increase public awareness and education on feral deer and on hybridisation of pacific black ducks. - Amend the Tree Management Policy to include significant trees and tree felling protocol. - Implement a procedure to ensure Council contractors are informed of and act consistently with the Strategy. - Seek opportunities to identify and protect appropriate sites to increase and enhance Council reserve assets.
+3.1 Implement a campaign to increase community engagement in citizen science for Sorell which can improve inventory for biodiversity.

+3.2 Establish strong partnerships with research institutes to increase the understanding of climate change impacts on native flora and fauna species and on communities.

+3.3 Improve our understanding of best practice mitigation strategies for key species and communities.

+3.4 Continue to work with Landcare Tasmania, Tassie Cat, Ten Lives and Birchgrove Feline Assistance to educate and manage the impact of stray/feral cats.

+3.5 Establish a campaign in partnership with conservation group(s) and Landcare to increase public awareness and education on fallow deer and on hybridisation of pacific black ducks.

+3.6 Amend the Tree Management Policy to include significant trees and tree felling protocol.

+3.7 Review and Implement policies and procedures such as the Roadside Spraying and Mowing Policy to ensure they accommodate site specific conditions and Council contractors are informed of and act accordingly.

+3.8 Seek opportunities to identify and protect appropriate sites to increase and enhance Council reserve assets.

+3.9 Encourage the implementation of Aboriginal land use practices to protect and enhance biodiversity.